Rudy Sarzo: Further activity

-In 2007, Sarzo joined Blue Öyster Cult, replacing Richie Castellano as the band's bassist who became the band's guitarist/keyboard player, initially as a guest musician before officially taking the role.
-He remained with Blue Öyster Cult until 2012.
+In 2007, Sarzo joined Blue Öyster Cult, replacing Richie Castellano as the band's bassist when Castellano became the band's guitarist/keyboard player, initially as a guest musician before officially taking the role.
+Sarzo remained with Blue Öyster Cult until 2012.

 On September 1, 2012, Sarzo joined vocalist Geoff Tate's version of Queensrÿche, after Tate parted with his longtime Queensrÿche bandmates under bad terms.
 Other members of Tate's version of the band included guitarist Kelly Gray, drummer Simon Wright, and keyboardist Randy Gane.
 Sarzo's brother, Robert, also joined the band several months later, replacing Glen Drover.
 The band subsequently embarked on an "Operation: Mindcrime Anniversary Tour" in 2013, celebrating the seminal album's 25th anniversary.

 On January 18, 2017, Sarzo was inducted into the "Hall of Heavy Metal History" for his long and influential career.

-From 2016–2021, Sarzo was a member of the Canadian rock band the Guess Who, playing on their album The Future IS What It Used To Be.
+From 2016 to 2021, Sarzo was a member of an unofficial version the Canadian rock band the Guess Who, playing on their album The Future IS What It Used To Be (2018).

-Rejoining Quiet Riot

-On August 2, 2021, Sarzo again rejoined Quiet Riot, replacing Chuck Wright, who amicably left to focus on solo projects.

 Other ventures

 In 2006, Sarzo authored a book titled Off the Rails, a biographical account of his time in Ozzy Osbourne's band in the early 1980s.
-Based upon detailed daily journal entries Sarzo kept during his time in the band, the book focused on his memories of guitarist Randy Rhoads who died in a 1982 plane crash during the Diary of a Madman American tour.
-In 2022, Rudy partnered with Celebrity Chef and Coffee Specialist Bryan-David Scott to create Cafe Habana, a luxury class coffee having been awarded 100 points.
-Rudy and the Chef are great friends.
+Based on detailed daily journal entries Sarzo kept during his time in the band, the book focuses on his memories of guitarist Randy Rhoads, who died in a 1982 plane crash during the Diary of a Madman American tour.
+In 2022, Sarzo partnered with Celebrity Chef and Coffee Specialist Bryan-David Scott to create Cafe Habana, a luxury class coffee having been awarded 100 points.
+Sarzo and the chef are great friends.